sjmog/rails-react-starter/README.md

-# Sassess
+# ThisOrThat

-Self-assessment tool using Bloom's taxonomy.
+Quick allocation tool to train pattern-matching and a knowledge graph.

 ### Getting Started